20004442/scriptproject/README.md

 ## RESULT:
-Thus a website is designed for the calculation of volume of cylinder using Javascript and is hosted in the URL http://kavya.student.saveetha.in:8000/volumeofcylinder/.HTML code is validated.
+Thus a website is designed for the calculation of volume of cylinder using Javascript and is hosted in the URL http://kavya.student.saveetha.in:8000/volumeofcylinder/.
+HTML code is validated.
-Thus a website is designed for the calculation of area of circle using Javascript and is hosted in the URL http://kavya.student.saveetha.in:8000/areaofcircle/.HTML code is validated.
+Thus a website is designed for the calculation of area of circle using Javascript and is hosted in the URL http://kavya.student.saveetha.in:8000/areaofcircle/.
+HTML code is validated.